Transport in Pristina: Airports

-Pristina International Airport Adem Jashari is located about 15 km south-west of the city.
+Pristina International Airport is located about 15 km south-west of the city.
 The number of passengers is steadily increasing every year, having handled over 2 million passengers for the first time in 2018.
 In 2012 it was described as the "most frequented airport of the region".
 After a decision was made by the Central Department for Public Private Partnership, allowing for concession, the management of PIA has gone under the responsibility of Turkish-French consortium "Limak-Aeroport de Lyon" until 2031.

 History

 The history of PIA begins in 1965, when it was opened only for domestic flights to and from Belgrade, the capital of Yugoslavia.
 In 1985 the IT unit was equipped with modern technology in compliance with ICAO standards.
 In 1990, it began to handle its first international flights, notably to Germany and Switzerland.
 A new but short-lived era began for the airport after the Kosovo War, having been taken charge of by NATO and modified as a military airport through KFOR.
 The airport returned to its own control in 2000, with just 45 employees in total.
 Following damage during the war, it took 2 years and €50 million to help it start operating properly again.
 The airport was completely restructured and rebuilt in a 3 year period, from 2002 to 2005, which improved general quality for future passengers.
 As a result of different projects concerning security and safety, Pristina International Airport Adem Jashari was certified by the Icelandic Civil Aviation Authority in 2008.